Australia Permanent Residency (PR) Visa

 Australian Permanent Residency (PR) visas do not typically require renewal.
 However, if you're looking to maintain your visa status or plan to re-enter Australia after a certain period, you may need to apply for a Resident Return Visa (RRV) to keep your permanent resident status intact.
 Here's how you can apply:

-• Ensure you meet the requirements for an RRV, such as having lived in Australia for a certain number of years or proving strong ties to the country.
+1. Check Eligibility: Confirm you meet the requirements, such as residency in Australia or strong ties to the country.

-• Gather documents like your passport, any proof of your Australian residence, and evidence of your ties to Australia (e.g., family, employment, or business).
+2. Prepare Documents: Gather your passport, proof of residence, and evidence of ties (family, employment, or business).

-• Apply online via the Australian Department of Home Affairs website or submit a paper application.
+3. Complete the Application: Apply online via the Department of Home Affairs or submit a paper application.
+Upload all necessary documents.

-• After completing your application, submit it online or send it to the relevant Australian consulate if applying from abroad.
+5. Submit the Application: Send it online or via the relevant Australian consulate if applying from abroad.

 Benefits of Holding Australia PR